US Senate career of Strom Thurmond: Further attempts at obstruction

-Second term (1961–1967)
+Third term (1961–1967)

 1960 presidential election

 On account of Kennedy's known support for Civil Rights, Thurmond refused to support the Democratic Party's nominee in the 1960 United States presidential election.
 Thurmond himself was up for re-election that year and despite his party disloyalty, he won the South Carolina Democratic Primary with nearly 90% of the vote.
 Like much of the South during this time period, South Carolina was still effectively a one-party state where winning the Democratic primary was tantamount to victory.
 In the 1960 South Carolina Senate race, Thurmond ran unopposed in the General Election, a Republican candidate did not even appear on the ballot.
 As of 2021, 1960 remains the last time a Democrat won South Carolina's Class 2 Senate Seat.
 In the presidential election, he received 14 electoral votes for the vice president (as Harry Byrd Sr.'s running mate).
 Though Both Byrd and Thurmond had long since moved on from the States Rights' Democratic Party, they were the decided protest ticket of several southern delegates and unpledged electors, who refused to give their support to Kennedy.
 Though their actual level of electoral support is difficult to determine, "the Byrd–Thurmond ticket" or "Unpledged candidate", won a plurality of the vote of the vote in Mississippi, finished second (ahead of Nixon) in Alabama and third in Louisiana with 20% of the vote.

 Following Kennedy's victory, Thurmond loudly voiced the view that he would be expelled from the Senate Democratic Caucus in retaliation.
 Though not a position ever endorsed by either Kennedy or the DNC, some Democrats were angered by Thurmond's determined opposition and felt he should be kicked out of the party for his disloyalty.